ptfonseca/ISEG-beamer-templates/README.md

 - The thesis presentation template has a field for advisor/supervisor name
 - The lecture slides template has title and subtitle fields (for course name and lecture subject, respectively)
-- The minimalist template has no TOC frame, no TOC on the header, no sections and no subsections
+- The minimalist template has no TOC frame, no TOC on the headers, no sections and no subsections

 ## Tl;dr instructions